-The structured design of the Penelope Shoulder Bag insures a beautiful snug lining.
+The structured design of the Penelope Crossbody insures a beautiful snug lining.

-Now that we've covered the first 3 items that can cause a problem, let's move on to unexpected problems.
+Now that we've covered cutting the pattern piece and seam allowances, let's move on to unexpected problems.

 2. USING THE INTENDED FABRIC AND INTERFACING OR STABILIZER

-Conversely, more experienced bagmakers (generally from trial and error, and experience!) know which fabrics and stabilizers will make good substitutions, and how to allow for any differences in behavior.
+Conversely, more experienced bagmakers (generally from trial and error, and lots of practice) know which fabrics and stabilizers will make good substitutions, and how to allow for any differences in behavior.